One of the leading courses of its kind in the country, this degree prepares you for a technical career in the pulsating world of live events.

 Our degrees with a foundation year are continuous, meaning that you won’t need to apply again once you have successfully completed the first year.

-This degree covers a broad range of subjects – from lighting technology, audio engineering, video systems, power distribution and rigging to electronics, computing, acoustics, computer aided design and simulation.
+This degree covers a broad range of subjects – from lighting technology, audio engineering, video systems, live streaming, power distribution and rigging to electronics, computer networks, acoustics, computer-aided design and simulation.

 You will learn both the theory and practice relating to the underlying technologies and will develop hands-on skills by planning and delivering real live events.